phetsims/gas-properties/doc/implementation-notes.md

 This section defines terminology that you'll see used throughout the internal and external documentation.
 Skim this section once, and refer back to it as you explore the implementation.

+Much of the terminology for this sim is identified by labels that are visible in the user interface (Stopwatch, Collision Detector, Particle Flow Rate,...)
+Here's the relatively short list of other terminology:

 * container - the box that contains the particles
 * resize handle - handle on the left wall of the container, used to change the container's volume
 * lid - the cover on the top of the container, used to open/close an opening in the top of the container